ChipioIndustries/pounce/docs/docs/state-outline.md

 # State Outline

 This project uses Rodux, a library for centralizing game state.
+The store state matches the following structure:

 ```lua
 local state = {